Voltmeter Connection Diagram:

 02. SP MCB:

-In single-pole MCB, Switching & Protection is Affected in only one Phase.
+In single-pole MCB, Switching and protection are Affected in only one Phase.
 Single phase supply to break the phase only.
-A single Pole breaker is Typically used with 120-volt Circuits, 15-20 amps.
-They are constructed with one Hot Wire and one Neutral wire.
-An SP switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
-These Switches have two Brass-Colored screw Terminals Connected to the hot Power source wires.
-Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Electrical Circuit.
+A single Pole breaker is Typically used with 120-volt Circuits, and a 6-20 amps Miniature Circuit Breaker.
+They are constructed with one Line Wire and one Neutral wire.
+A Single Pole switch is the most basic General-Purpose switch that you use to Control a light or another device from one location.
+These Switches have 2 Brass-Colored screw Terminals Connected to the hot Power source wires.
+Pole refers to the number of Circuits Controlled by the Switch SP Switches Control only one Switch Electrical Circuit.

 03. Terminal Block:

 Terminal Clocks are Connectors That Terminate a Single wire and Connect it to a circuit or other system.
 Terminal Blocks come in a range of shapes, Sizes, and ratings, but Always Terminate a single Wire and are Never multi-pole.
-Terminal Blocks are used to Secure and/or Terminate Wires and, in Their Simplest form, Consist of Several Individual Terminals Arranged in a long strip.
-Terminals are Useful for Connecting the Wiring to the Ground or, in the Case of Electrical power, for Connecting Electrical Switches and Outlets to the Mains.
+Terminal Blocks are used to Secure or Terminate Wires and, in Their Simplest form, Consist of Several Individual Terminals Arranged in a long strip system.
+Terminals are Useful for Connecting the Wiring to the GND or, in the Case of Electrical power, for Connecting Electrical Switches and Outlets to the Mains side.

 04. Light: